fastify/fastify/docs/Reference/LTS.md

    given Fastify release line.
 This implies that only the latest Node.js release of a given line is supported.

+4. Major releases will be tested and verified against all [N|solid](https://doc s.nodesource.com/nsolid/5.0/docs) releases lines those released aligned with the [Node.js LTS policy](https://github.com/nodejs/Release) within the LTS period of that given Fastify release line.
+This implies that only the latest N|Solid release of a given line is supported.

 A "month" is defined as 30 consecutive days.

 > ## Security Releases and Semver